 Imagine vaginas grown in dishes and bones made out of 3D printers.
-This must look like a scene from a science fiction movie but it has actually become a reality.
+This must look like a scene from a science fiction movie, but it has become a reality.

 Look at this pic if it is that hard for you to believe:

-Researchers have successfully grown noses, ears and blood vessels in the laboratory in a bold attempt for making body parts using stem cells.
+Researchers have successfully grown noses, ears, and blood vessels in the laboratory in a bold attempt to make body parts using stem cells.
 It is among several labs around the world, including in the US, they are developing custom made organs in the lab.
-There have been other organs like tear ducts, blood vessels and windpipes used by a handful of patients in Britain.
+There have been other organs like tear ducts, blood vessels, and windpipes used by a handful of patients in Britain.
 Perfect ears are designed for people who are born without them.

 2. Nose in the forehead